LoyolaChicagoBooks/introcs-csharp/rst/a-first-class.rst

 The most obvious kind of string to parse would be one like "2/3" or "-10/77", which we can split at the '/'.
 Integers are also rational numbers, so we would like to parse "123".
-Finally non-repeating decimals are rational numbers, so we would like to parse "123.45".
+Finally decimal strings can be converted to rational numbers, so we would like to parse "123.45".
 That last case is the trickiest.
-See how our ``Parse`` method distinguishes and handles all the cases.
+See how our ``Parse`` method below distinguishes and handles all the cases.
 It constructs integer strings for both the numerator and denominator, and then parses the integers.
 Note that the method *is* ``static``.
 There is no Rational being referred to when it starts, but in this case the method returns one:

 .. literalinclude:: ../examples/intro_cs_lib/rational.cs
    :start-after: Parse chunk